AllanSkouborg/sagofonto-hepwat/README.md

 # Introduction
-The sago•fonto® HEPWAT software project forms an open source framework for a data and digitaliza-tion platform, providing tools for collecting, processing and storing large amounts of data from a multitude of data sources.
+The sago•fonto® HEPWAT software project forms an open source framework for a data and digitalization platform, providing tools for collecting, processing and storing large amounts of data from a multitude of data sources.

 This framework also provides rest-based services offering realtime and historic data to 3rd party systems.